Flank/flank-dashboard/docs/09_firebase_deployment.md

 The `metrics/firebase` folder contains Firestore security rules, Firestore indexes, and a `seedData` Cloud function needed to create a test data for our application.
 To deploy all of these components, follow the next steps:

 1. Activate the `seedData` function: go to the `metrics/firebase/functions/index.js` file and change the `const inactive = true;` to `const inactive = false;`.
-2. 0pen the terminal and navigate to `metrics/firebase` folder.
+2. 0pen the terminal, navigate to `metrics/firebase` folder and ensure all dependencies are installed by running: `npm install`.
 3. Run the `firebase deploy` command to deploy all components.
 4. Once command execution finished, you'll find the `seedData` function URL, that can be used to trigger function execution in the console.
 Save this URL somewhere - you will need it a bit later.